boturnbow/monarisa/_posts/2020-03-27-beam-sockets-fore-hatches.md

 ## Attaching Fore Hatches

 The fore hatches are attached with rope hinges that are different than the rudder rope hinges because the rope doesn't go through individual holes.
-I think these are easier to build and align, but I had to think about securing the ends more.
+I think these are easier to build and align, but I had to think about securing the ends.
 In Ghana I used similar hatch hinges and started and finished each hinge with clove hitches.
 Those seemed to work loose over time so I just used half hitches this time.
 We'll see what happens.
-I'm leaving the tails long for now in case I need to re-think it.
+I'm leaving the tails long for now in case I need to re-work it.

 Here are the specifics for my future reference: